-One of the greatest adventures any of us can embark on in life surprisingly comes in the form of a road trip.
-This is because we not only learn about new people and places while we are on the road, we also learn a great deal about ourselves.
+One of the greatest adventures we can embark on in life comes in the form of a road trip.
+Somewhere between the open road and the golden horizon, we do not just discover new places and meet new people — we begin to rediscover ourselves.

 Plan Ahead, But Not Too Much